w0unc/w0unc.github.io/_projects/high-speed-multimedia-network.md

 ---
 layout:									'project' # The layout to use for the project page.
 This should never be changed.
 title:									'High-Speed Multimedia Network' # The name of the project.
 status:									'On-Hold' # The status of the project.
-Values: 'Brainstorming', 'Designing', 'Building', 'Testing', 'Implementing', 'On-Hold', or 'Cancelled'.
+Values: 'Designing', 'Building', 'Testing', 'On-Hold', 'Cancelled', or Complete.
 project-lead:						'W4HEK Justin' # The person who led the project.
 progress:								30 # Progress percentage of the project.
 categories:							[] # The categories for the project.